If your dog won’t stop sitting on you, this post will show you why and what you can do about it.

 Why your dog sits on you

-Each of the different reasons that your dog sits on you will likely come with a number of clues in the way that it does it.
+Each of the different reasons why your dog sits on you will likely come with a number of clues in the way that it does it.

 Below, I will mention a number of reasons why it might be doing it and what would make them more likely.